junxit/us-congress-bills-117/metadata.md

 - 2021-02-18 — Introduced in House
 - 2021-02-18 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-18 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-03-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-03-16 — Considered under suspension of the rules. (consideration: CR H1371-1373)
+- 2021-03-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1085.
+- 2021-03-16 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
+- 2021-03-17 — Considered as unfinished business. (consideration: CR H1480)
+- 2021-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 12 (Roll no. 87). (text: 3/16/2021 CR H1371)
+- 2021-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 12 (Roll no. 87).(text: 3/16/2021 CR H1371)
+- 2021-03-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.